 Telstra MVNOs with no credit check phone plans

 Of course, you have options beyond the Big Three phone networks, and even if you have your heart set on Telstra, you could always opt for a Telstra MVNO - mobile virtual network operator - instead.
 Telstra leases part of its 4G network (and for Boost Mobile, the full network) to several smaller telcos, most which offer prepaid and no credit check phone plans plans.
 Like Telstra's Upfront plans, these are paid at the start of your billing cycle so there's no need for a credit check.

 Best budget smartphones

 If you're looking to pay for a phone outright, but don't want to drop serious coin on a new iPhone, there's plenty of budget smart phones out there that give good bang for their buck.

 Optus credit checks

-Optus uses Equifax and Illion to conduct credit checks on new customers, and since all its plans use the traditional postpaid payment method, you’ll be assessed whether you’re getting a new phone and plan bundle or simply a new SIM-only plan.
+Optus uses Equifax and Illion to conduct credit checks on new customers, and since many its plans use the traditional postpaid payment method, you’ll be assessed whether you’re getting a new phone and plan bundle or simply a new SIM-only plan.